 Obnoxious Explained in Depth

-A complete and detailed guide to the word Obnoxious including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Obnoxious, including meaning, definition, examples, etymology, synonyms, and antonyms, with usage notes for everyday and professional writing.

 Meanings of Obnoxious

 Obnoxious means highly offensive, irritating, or unpleasant.
-It’s often used to describe behavior, comments, or personalities that are loud, rude, or intolerable to others.
+It’s often used to describe behavior, comments, or personalities that are loud, rude, or intolerable to others, including in workplaces, classrooms, and public settings.

 Definition

-Obnoxious refers to something or someone that is extremely disagreeable or objectionable, often causing annoyance or discomfort in social settings or interactions.
+Obnoxious refers to something or someone that is extremely disagreeable or objectionable, often causing annoyance, discomfort, or even social friction during interactions.

 Etymology

 The word obnoxious comes from Latin obnoxius, meaning “subject to, exposed to harm,” which itself derives from ob- meaning “toward” and noxa meaning “harm.”
-Over time, it evolved in English to mean offensive or unpleasant.
+Over time, English developed the modern sense of something (or someone) that is offensive or unpleasant to deal with.

 Example Sentences